SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Some of the *mothers/birth* terms may find results concerning newborn mortality, this is difficult to avoid and may lead to some overlap with 3.2.
 Many works also talk about both maternal and neonatal mortality together.
 As both are in the same SDG this should not be an issue for SDG sets.

 For the *action* terms: Having some terms with a wide `NEAR/15` interval helps to find results which talk reducing mortality via a factor: e.g. "xyz is a leading cause of maternal mortality.
-We examine how xyz can be prevented....". `lower`, `limited` and `limits` are not included in the action terms due to general use (e.g. "limited understanding"). `mortality` is paired with `improve` due to the formulation "improved mortality rates".
+We examine how xyz can be prevented....". `lower`, `limited` and `limits` are not included in the action terms due to general use (e.g. "limited understanding"). `mortality` is paired with `improve` due to the formulation "improved mortality rates". `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 A double `NOT` expression is included to help remove results referring to mortality of livestock, but retain those referring to these animals as models for humans.
 Rats and mice are not in the `NOT` statement as these are usually animal models for humans.